tbrowder/Raku-Modules/README.md

 The command does the following:

-  * deletes any existing /opt/rakudo-pkg directory
+  * deletes any existing `/opt/rakudo-pkg` directory

-  * installs the rakudo-pkg framework
+  * installs the `rakudo-pkg` framework

-  * installs the new rakudo package
+  * installs the new `rakudo` package

-Prompts are shown at critical points so you can abort the process if necessary. points.
+Prompts are shown at critical points so you can abort the process if necessary.

-### Step 3 - Remove the system's 'rakudo' package
+### Step 3 - Remove the system's `rakudo` package

     $ sudo apt-get remove rakudo